-I am a historian of radicalism, sexuality and race in the United States, and an interdisciplinary scholar of queer studies, American Studies and critical ethnic studies.
-My research centers on radical movements in the latter half of the 20th century, especially LGBTQ, anti-racist and anti-imperialist politics.
-Throughout my work, I investigate how seemingly disconnected social movements shape one another — for example, how anti-war activism informed gay liberation and lesbian feminism, and how HIV/AIDS and prison movements worked together.
-I am the author of two books, Lavender and Red: Liberation and Solidarity in the Gay and Lesbian Left, and (with Dan Berger) Remaking Radicalism: A Grassroots Documentary Reader of the United States, 1973-2001.
-My newest book project examines the history of HIV/AIDS activism by, for and with imprisoned people 1980s and 1990s United States.
+I am a historian of radical movements in the postwar United States, focusing especially on movements for queer/LGBTQ liberation, racial justice, and international solidarity, and on activism against HIV/AIDS and the carceral state.
+I am the author or editor of two books, Lavender and Red: Liberation and Solidarity in the Gay and Lesbian Left, and (with Dan Berger) Remaking Radicalism: A Grassroots Documentary Reader of the United States, 1973-2001.
+My current book project examines the history of HIV/AIDS activism by, for, and with people in prisons in the 1980s and 1990s United States.

 - United States history, 1945-present

 - LGBTQ history